TrellixVulnTeam/thoughtvec-imagesearch_ASVQ/legacy/README.md

   4. My code appears to provide different performance statistics than Kiros' code.
   5. My implementation of the ConvNet uses a resize-and-pad approach.
      VGG16 expects a different image shape than the MS COCO images possess.
-     As a result, my implementation may differ from the implementation used by Kiros et al. 2015.
+     This implementation may differ from the implementation used by Kiros et al. 2015.

 ## Getting started